France tour highlights

 Mont Blanc is the highest mountain in Europe (west of the Caucasus) and rises some 4,808 metres above sea level.
 Straddling three country borders with its immense bulk, the mountain is covered with a carpet of wildflowers in spring and summer, with the forests providing cool shelter from the heat.
 Tick off three countries as you embark on our Tour du Mont Blanc trip, tracing the historic circular route through France, Italy and Switzerland around the magnificent glacier-topped peak.
 It’s one of the most spectacular and well-recognised trekking routes in Europe, traversing some 148 kilometres over five major passes.
 Highlights include the charming Italian town of Courmayeur, enjoying the stillness of the Chamonix Valley and delicious local wine and mountain fare in traditional auberges along the route.
-You can also walk the Tour du Mont Blanc on a self-guided holiday, navigating yourself around the mighty massif.

 Spanning 280 kilometres along the Loire River, the Loire Valley is a perfect example of France’s splendour and gastronomy.
 Once the domain of France’s nobility, the region is studded with chateaux, prized vineyards producing outstanding wines and UNESCO-listed villages.
 Get closer to the dreamy landscapes on our Loire Valley Cycling trip, pedalling through the pretty towns and dropping into medieval villages like Amboise and Azay-le-Rideau, or beautiful Montrichard with its bustling markets.
 A highlight is the Château de Chenonceau; spanning the Cher river, it is among one of the most striking and photographed castles of the Loire.
 Along the way, refuel with fine French cuisine and local wine.